saraalkhoneen/Data-mining-6/Customer credits notebook.md

 Find_outlierAge <- which(OutAge == TRUE, arr.ind = TRUE)
 Find_outlierDuration <- which(OutDuration == TRUE, arr.ind = TRUE)
 ```
-to find the row nummbers with the Outliers
+To find the row nummbers with the Outliers

 ```{r}
 dataset <- dataset[-Find_outlierAge ,-Find_outlierDuration , ]
 ```
-finally we removed the outliers , out dataset after remvoing the outliers have 997 objects.
+Finally we removed the outliers , out dataset after remvoing the outliers have 997 objects.

-## graphs
+## Graphs

 ```{r}
 hist(dataset$age, main = "Histogram of Age", xlab = "Age", ylab = "Frequency", col = "lightblue")
 ```
-// We ceated a histogram for the "Age" attribute for its importance in deciding a customers credits risks
+We ceated a histogram for the "Age" attribute for its importance in deciding a customers credits risks

 ```{r}
 barplot(table(dataset$checking_status), main = "Bar Plot of Checking Status",
 +         xlab = "Checking Status", ylab = "Frequency", col = "lightgreen")
 ```
-// This chart will show the distribution of individuals across different checking status categories which then provide insights into the financial standing of the customers.
+This chart will show the distribution of individuals across different checking status categories which then provide insights into the financial standing of the customers.

 ```{r}
 library(ggplot2)